wagtail/wagtail/docs/reference/pages/panels.md

 ### Placeholder Text

 By default, Wagtail uses the field's label as placeholder text.
 To change it, pass to the FieldPanel a widget with a placeholder attribute set to your desired text.
-You can select widgets from {doc}`Django's form widgets <django:ref/forms/widgets>`, or any of the Wagtail's widgets found in `wagtail.admin.widgets`.
+You can select widgets from [Django's form widgets](django:ref/forms/widgets), or any of the Wagtail's widgets found in `wagtail.admin.widgets`.

 For example, to customise placeholders for a Book model exposed via ModelAdmin: